 Low Sodium Chorizo Green Apple Stuffing

 Growing up I was not a fan of stuffing (or dressing, or whatever you call it).
 I didn’t like the texture.
 It was mushy like oatmeal (another dish I still have issues with…don’t hate!).
 Maybe it was the fact that in our house, it was always a prepackaged stuffing like Stove Top.
+Store bought stuffing is loaded with sodium.
+I needed a recipe for something that was easy enough to make at home.
+Here is my Low Sodium Chorizo Green Apple Stuffing.

 On my wife’s side of the family though, stuffing is a huge deal.
 She grew up in Iowa, where stuffing was so integral to the diet, that apparently at church potluck’s or basically any event where you had people over to eat a bunch of food, they even made stuffing sandwiches.
 I was stunned.
 Let’s put bread in between two parts of a white bread roll?
 Carbtastic!